samhitech/microEye/README.md

 - **Theme (dropdown)**: Select the theme for the application.
 Options are None (default), qdarktheme, or qdarkstyle.

 To launch a module, simply click on the respective button (`miEye Module` or `Viewer Module`).
 If you wish to change the Qt API or theme, select the desired option from the dropdown menus before launching.
-Sounds good, here's the updated section with the simplified commands:

 ## Modules